 - Your rights and responsibilities as a borrower.

-If you decide to cancel all or part of your loan, you must notify us by submitting a Loan Revision Request form.
+If you decide to cancel all or part of your loan, you must notify us by submitting a Financial Aid Revision Request form.
 If you have already received a refund check, you must return the check along with the form.

 Your loans will be deferred while you are enrolled at least half-time (6 credit hours) and for a 6 month grace period after you cease half-time enrollment.